-Two-qutrit interactions are controllable entirely by microwave pulses, and this has been extensively experimentally demonstrated earlier.
-Here, we employ simple amplitude modulation of Gaussian square pulses for two qutrit operations, along with Gaussian with quadrature derivative pulses for single qutrit operations.
+Two-qutrit interactions for the realization of entangling gates are controllable entirely by microwave pulses, and this has been extensively experimentally demonstrated earlier\cite{Scrambling21,cervera2022experimental}.
+Here, we employ simple amplitude modulation of Gaussian square pulses for two qutrit operations, along with Gaussian with quadrature derivative pulses (DRAG) for single qutrit operations.
 This activates our two-qutrit gate, which is fully characterized and utilized to generate maximally entangled states.

 {H_{d}^{\text{eff}}}